Noshing in Newtown: Borscht Belt Delicatessen Opening Second Location on Pa. Side of the Delaware - NewsBreak

 Dalewitz — along with co-owner and celebrity chef Nick Liberato — sought to recreate the infamous Jewish delis of New York City, bringing them closer to home.
 The Stockton site, its first embodiment of the idea, is close enough to be a drive of less than 10 minutes from Solebury, Bucks County.

 But proximity to its hot pastrami sandwiches and egg creams are about to get even closer.
-A second location — more easily accessed for its being in Newtown — should delight foodies from Richboro, Holland, Yardley, Wrightstown, and other nearby communities.
+A second location Newtown location — more centrally located — should delight foodies from Richboro, Holland, Yardley, Wrightstown, and other nearby communities.

-The second Borscht Belt Delicatessen is heading to the Village at Newtown Shopping Center at Eagle and Durham Roads.
+The second Borscht Belt Delicatessen is heading to set to the Village at Newtown Shopping Center at Eagle and Durham Roads.

 Comments / 0